LukeShu/leaguer/docs/DesignDocument.md

 Obtaining the statistics from the end of game or match is a vital step in Leaguer's function.
 A quick and easy method for obtaining this information will ensure smooth usability.

 Option 1: In the case of online multiplayer games, such as League of Legends, it may be possible to obtain the information directly from the game-hosted server or even websites that already do so.
 In the case of League of Legends, lolking.net and lolnexus.com already grab statistics from the server automatically.
-There are also some open source projects, such as data-hut on github, that could be used to help extract and categorize the data itself.
-This option is complex, but also highly desirable for compatible games, as it ensures a fast and simple enviornment for our users.
+There are also some open source projects, such as data-hut on GitHub, that could be used to help extract and categorize the data itself.
+This option is complex, but also highly desirable for compatible games, as it ensures a fast and simple environment for our users.

-Option 2: Uers manually enter the data themselves.
+Option 2: Users manually enter the data themselves.
 Different games would require different methods for the users to implement.
 In the case of online games, users could take screenshot of a match's score screen (and then the statistics would be manually entered in), or a select pool of users could be responsible for recording the information and then entering it in.
 This option is tedious and undesirable.

 Option 3: Use Optical Character Recognition to obtain statistics from score screen screenshots.
 This option would require someone to take a screenshot in each match and submit it to Leaguer.
 This would require more work than Option 1, but much less than Option 2.
 An OCR plugin would have to be implemented for each game and thus support would be limited from game to game.
 Outside contributors could help widen the number of games with OCR support.